xypha/AHK-v2-scripts/README.md

 -----------------
 #### **Horizontal Scrolling**
   Whether you have a mouse with or without a [tilt wheel](https://en.wikipedia.org/wiki/Scroll_wheel#Functionality), some applications refuse to scroll horizontally.
-  Here are four methods that simulate tilt wheel actions and force even the most recalcitrant windows to scroll sideways.
+  Here are five methods that simulate tilt wheel actions and force even the most recalcitrant windows to scroll sideways.

 -----------------
 #### **Move Mouse Pointer by pixel**